-3. M & C Cassin Objection 193 Kalamunda a) Concern that additional vehicles on the unsealed ) Refer to the Officer Comment section of the report.
+3. M & C Cassin Objection 193 Kalamunda 5 Refer to the Officer Comment section of the report.
 Road driveway will create additional dust, noise and fumes.
-KALAMUNDA WA b) Refer to the Officer Comment section of the report.
-6076 ) There are no specific privacy requirements for child care parking area. premises under the Scheme.
-Notwithstanding, the proposal is not considered to unduly affect the privacy of adjoining d) Concern recording the edem only of the ensite offluent properties. d) Concern regarding the adequacy of the onsite effluent disposal system.
-I) The existing or any new effluent disposal system must comply with the Health (Treatment of Sewage and Disposal of uisposai system.
-Effluent and Liquid Waste) Regulation 1974.
-4. A & T Knights Objection 15 West Terrace ) The proposed building complies with the relevant MAIDA VALE WA and the visual impact of the proposed development. requirements of the Scheme and is not considered to unduly 6057 b) Concern that the proposed use is inconsistent with the affect adjoining property owners.
-5 b) Refer to the Officer Comment section of the report. c) The impact of the proposal on the quiet residential J J Refer to the Officer Comment section of the report. d) An impact on property values within the vicinity. , I) This is not a relevant land use planning consideration. e) Refer to the Officer Comment section of the report. f) Concern regarding the adequacy of the onsite effluent e) Refer to the Officer Comment section of the report. ) The existing or any new effluent disposal system must comply with the Health (Treatment of Sewage and Disposal of g) Concern regarding an increase of traffic and traffic safety.
-Effluent and Liquid Waste) Regulation 1974. ) Refer to the Officer Comment section of the report.
-5. R & K Peacock Objection 185 Kalamunda , , , , , , , , , , , , , , , , , , , , ) Refer to the Officer Comment section of the report.
-Road Residential zoning of the land.
-KALAMUNDA WA 6076 b) The impact of the proposal on the quiet residential amenity of the locality. b) Refer to the Officer Comment section of the report.
-0070 5 Refer to the Officer Comment section of the report. premises and additional vehicles.
-I) Refer to the Officer Comment section of the report.
-L , ,
+KALAMUNDA WA b) Concern regarding an increase of traffic and traffic safety.
+Refer to the Officer Comment section of the report.
+6076 c) Concern regarding privacy adjacent to driveway and c) There are no specific privacy requirements for child care parking area. premises under the Scheme.
+Notwithstanding, the proposal is not considered to unduly affect the privacy of adjoining d) Concern regarding the adequacy of the ensite offluent 4) properties. d) Concern regarding the adequacy of the onsite effluent disposal system. u) The existing or any new effluent disposal system must comply with the Health (Treatment of Sewage and Disposal of Effluent and Liquid Waste) Regulation 1974.
+4. A & T Knights Objection 15 West Terrace a) Concern regarding the location of the proposed addition a) The proposed building complies with the relevant MAIDA VALE WA and the visual impact of the proposed development. - requirements of the Scheme and is not considered to unduly 6057 b) Concern that the proposed use is inconsistent with the affect adjoining property owners.
+Residential zoning of the land. b) Refer to the Officer Comment section of the report. c) The impact of the proposal on the quiet residential 、 amenity of the locality. c) Refer to the Officer Comment section of the report. d) An impact on property values within the vicinity.e) An increase in noise levels as a result of the child care d) This is not a relevant land use planning consideration. premises and additional vehicles. d) e) Refer to the Officer Comment section of the report. f) Concern regarding the adequacy of the onsite effluent 0) Refer to the officer comment section of the report. disposal system. f) The existing or any new effluent disposal system must comply , with the Health (Treatment of Sewage and Disposal of g) Concern regarding an increase of traffic and traffic safety.
+Effluent and Liquid Waste) Regulation 1974. g) Refer to the Officer Comment section of the report.
+5. R & K Peacock Objection 185 Kalamunda a) Concern that the proposed use is inconsistent with the a) Refer to the Officer Comment section of the report.
+Road KALAMUNDA WA Residential zoning of the land. b) Defer to the Officer Comment section of the report 6076 b) The impact of the proposal on the quiet residential amenity of the locality. (u Refer to the Officer Comment section of the report.
+0070 c) An increase in noise levels as a result of the child care c) Refer to the Officer Comment section of the report. premises and additional vehicles.
+5) d) Concern regarding an increase of traffic and traffic safety. d) Refer to the Officer Comment section of the report.